 After a stroke, you probably have a lot of questions and concerns about how -- and even if -- you will recover.
 When will you be able to move your arms?
 Is your independent life gone forever?

 It's difficult to predict to what degree someone will recover after a stroke, says Randie M. Black-Schaffer, MD.
 Schaffer is medical director of the Stroke Program at Spaulding Rehabilitation Hospital in Boston.
 "How quickly a patient recovers in the first few weeks," she says, "can give us an indication of...

 Common symptoms of stroke are sudden paralysis or loss of sensation in part of the body (especially on one side), slurred speech, partial loss of vision or double vision, or loss of balance.
 Loss of bladder and bowel control can also occur.

 Other symptoms include decline in "cognitive" mental functions such as memory, speech and language, thinking, organization, reasoning, or judgment.

 Changes in behavior and personality may occur.

-If these symptoms are severe enough to interfere with everyday activities, they are called dementia.
+If these symptoms are progressive and severe enough to interfere with everyday activities, they are called dementia or "major neurocognitive disorder."

 Cognitive decline related to stroke is usually called vascular dementia or vascular cognitive impairment to distinguish it from other types of dementia.
-In the United States, it is the second most common form of dementia after Alzheimer disease.
-Vascular dementia is preventable, but only if the underlying vascular disease is recognized and treated early.
+In the United States, it is the second most common form of dementia after Alzheimer's disease.
+Vascular dementia may be preventable, but only if the underlying vascular disease (such as hypertension) is recognized and treated early.

-People who have had a stroke have a 9 times greater risk of dementia than people who have not had a stroke.
-About 1 in 4 people who have a stroke develop signs of dementia within 1 year.
+People who have had a stroke have a far greater risk of developing dementia than people who have not had a stroke.
+About 1 in 4 people who have had a stroke develop signs of dementia within 1 year.